jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## [Hawkeye](http://vs.tcgbrowser.com/images/cards/big/MCU4-005.jpg)
 *Set: Power & Reality*

-When you spend a power symbol from a Location in your resource row to put Hawkeye in ^(Source: Rule insert)
+When you spend a power symbol from a Location in your resource row to put Hawkeye into a **Nest**, put the Location card partly underneath him and leave it face up as the **Nest**.
+(If you pay for the power by discarding a Location or you reduce the cost of the power to zero power symbols, nothing happens.)

+W
+^(Source: Rule insert)

 # [Headsman](http://vs.tcgbrowser.com/images/cards/big/HAM-012.jpg)